BACK

 Mortgage Rates

 Mortgage rates are a common cause of concern for would-be homeowners across the U.S. in 2024.
-According to Zillow, Illinois’ current average for 30-year fixed-rate mortgages is 6.44% in April 2024 which is 23 basis points lower than the U.S. average of 6.67%.
-As previously mentioned in this article, this number is down from mortgage rates that approached 8% at the end of 2023, and experts expect that this number may continue to decrease throughout the year.
+According to Zillow, Illinois’ current average for 30-year fixed-rate mortgages is 5.99% in October 2025 which is significantly lower than the U.S. average of 6.54%.
+As previously mentioned in this article, this number is down from mortgage rates that approached 8% at the end of 2023, and experts expect that this number may continue to decrease throughout 2026.

 Inflation and Cost of Living